-Substantial importance is attributed to the personality and qualifications of both teachers and guides when dealing with the subject of the Holocaust.
+Significant importance is attributed to the personality and qualifications of both teachers and guides when dealing with the subject of the Holocaust.
 Teachers are seen as key figures in terms of the students' interest in the subject.
 Guides are regarded as key figures for the success of visits to memorial sites.
 Often, there is insufficient integration of part-time guides into the educational departments at the sites.
-In-depth knowledge of and training about human rights and HRE is rare among staff at Holocaust related institutions.
+In-depth knowledge of and training about human rights and HRE is rare among staff at Holocaust-related institutions.

 'The quality of excursions is highly dependent on the professionalism of guides, how they are able to involve the students and to provoke interest in the topic.'
-(Teacher focus group, Vilnius) How well established is the field of human rights education?
+(Teacher, focus group, Vilnius)

+How well established is the field of human rights education?

-Teachers and students make few connections between visits to memorial sites and HRE.
-Statements by teachers and students also point to a weak link between Holocaust education and HRE at school level.
-Discussions revealed that there is a lack of knowledge about the history and scope of human rights - this contradicts responses by the ministries in EU Member States stating that HRE is a priority area.
-All in all, HRE is not a well established concept, neither at the level of memorial sites nor at school level.
-Even in the literature there is very little discussion of HRE in the context of memorial sites.
+Teachers and students establish few links between visits to memorial sites and HRE.
+Statements by teachers and students also indicate a weak link between Holocaust education and HRE at school level.
+The discussions revealed that there is a lack of knowledge about the history and scope of human rights - this contradicts responses by the ministries in the 27 EU Member States stating that HRE is a priority area.
+Overall, HRE is not a well established concept, neither at the level of memorial sites nor at school level.
+Even literature in the field establishes few links between education on the Holocaust and human rights in the context of memorial sites.

 'It can happen that in the whole school experience a student does not learn about the Universal Declaration of Human Rights or even about the Italian Constitution.
-It all depends on the will of single teachers or professors' (Student focus group, Milan) How developed are the links between Holocaust education and human rights education?
+It all depends on the will of single teachers or professors.'
+(Student, focus group, Milan)

+How developed are the links between Holocaust education and human rights education?